Decision Layer for Agents · Deterministic · MCP Ready

 Quickstart: evaluate your first case in 5 minutes

 No SDK required.
 Sertainly is a REST API — if you can curl, you can integrate.
-Here's the complete flow from zero to verdict.
+Here's the complete flow from zero to decision.

 Don't want to write rules by hand?
 Upload a source document and let AI extract, compile, and test the decision package for you.
 You review and approve — then everything below applies.